Introduction to Listening Habits

 Here’s what will happen:

-- We will get the promotion faster than we can ever imagine.
+- Get the promotion faster than we can ever imagine.

-- We will become extraordinary in whatever we want to learn.
+- Become extraordinary in whatever we want to learn.

-You may not have guessed so much.
-But truly if you pay to heed to learn to listen as a skill, it has the power to completely transform your life.
+You may not have thought so much.
+But truly, if you learn to listen as a skill, it has the power to transform your life completely.
 In this article, we will show you how.

 Listening Habits as a Major Part of Communication

-Before we ever present to you any suggestions for improving your listening strategies, you need to know why you should improve your listening.
+Before we present any suggestions for improving listening habits, you need to know why you should enhance your listening.

 There are two major reasons.

-- First of all, people who think that linguistics is everything in listening to communication, need to know that listening qualities is 60% of our communication.
-It’s not just a number.
-It’s being researched upon and the results are being shown by Barker and team in the year 1980.
-So, if you are a leader in your organization (which you are even if you’re not holding any important position), it’s important that you pay heed to listening habits much more than ever before.
+- People who think that linguistics is everything in listening need to know that listening qualities are 60% of our communication.
+It’s not just a number: Barker and team researched it in 1980.
+So, if you are a leader in your organization (which you are, even if you’re not holding any important position), it’s important that you pay heed to listening habits much more than ever before.
 Why?
 Do you know what the average attention span of a human being is now?
 8 seconds!
-So, if you don’t improve your attention to what people are speaking about, your chances of success are very bleak.
+So, if you don’t improve your attention to what people speak about, your chances of success are bleak.

-- Even if you listen quite well, do you know how much we retain after listening strategies?
+- Even if you listen quite well, do you know how much we retain after hearing anything?
 Just 25%.
-This is also not out-of-the-blue data.
-It was researched and the result was given by Nicholas & Lewis in the year 1954.
+The result is from the research in the year 1954.
 Now let’s calculate.
 Let’s imagine that the speaker’s whole talk is 100%.
-As per the research was done by Barker et al, we listen only to 60% of what we are exposed to.
-So, let’s say we listen to 60% of what is being said to us.
-As 25% of whatever we listen to is being retained, the percentage which we retain in our mind is only (60%*25%) 15% only.
-Now, guess that you are attending a meeting with a big client and this meeting is very important for the company and you’re the key-account manager; if you just retain 15% of whatever you have listened, how would you clench the deal?
-Got the idea?
+As per the research done by Barker et al., we listen to only 60%.
+So, let’s say we listen to 60% of what is said to us.
+As 25% of whatever we hear, the percentage we retain in our mind is only (60%*25%) 15%.
+Now that you are attending a meeting with a big client, which is very important for the company, and you’re the key-account manager, if you retain 15% of whatever you have listened to, how would you crack the deal?

 There are many obstacles to listening habits.
-As sound expert Julian Treasure mentioned – “We are losing our listening habits”.
-There are few things that hinder us from our listening habits.
+As sound expert, Julian Treasure mentioned – “We are losing our listening habits”.
+Few things hinder us from our listening habits.
 We will give you a brief idea about them.

 1. Culture